 There are at least two variations of the combined studio-transmitter arrangement (Fig. 1-2).
 Although the studio and transmitter are combined under one roof, the transmitter may be located in another room or on another floor.
 The transmitter is no farther than 100 ft nor more than a floor away from the operator.
-Whenever the transmitter is moved away from direct visual and manual access by the operator, additional equipment is required and the system's complexity Maintenance problems direct increases. increase in proportion.
+Whenever the transmitter is moved away from direct visual and manual access by the operator, additional equipment is required and the system's complexity increases.
+Maintenance problems increase in direct proportion.
 The transmitter must have extension meters, and there must be a wired control so the operator can monitor and operate the transmitter.